Qinggao1729/quartz/content/_index.md

 ---
 Zettelkasten for Berkeley Math53 Multivariable Calculus.

-A better way to view it is through !(Obsidian)[https://obsidian.md/]
+A better way to view it is through [Obsidian](https://obsidian.md/).

+You can submit issues or propose changes through github or email.

+# Quartz
 Host your second brain and [digital garden](https://jzhao.xyz/posts/networked-thought) for free.

 ### Troubleshooting